dibyendumajumdar/C/docs/ctour.md

 	beq  ...
 ```

-because the `inc` destroys the required setting of the	con-
+because the `inc` destroys the required setting of the
-dition codes.
+condition codes.

 Reordering  is  a	similar  sort of optimization.
 Many
-cases which it detects are useful mainly with register vari-
+cases which it detects are useful mainly with register
-ables.
+variables.
 If  `r`	is  a register variable, the expression
 `r = x+y` is best compiled as

 ```